shafayat1004/Draw-IO-MCP-CSharp-Server/ideas-to-draw-from-not-blindly-follow/Prototype-details.md

 - **Resources** endpoints for accessing diagram data (`GET /mcp/resources/...`)
 - **Tools** endpoints for diagram operations (`POST /mcp/tools/...`)

-The server uses the draw.io file format: it reads and writes `.drawio` files (which are XML).
-If the XML content is compressed (draw.io saves diagrams as compressed XML by default ([Extracting the XML from mxfiles - draw.io](https://drawio-app.com/blog/extracting-the-xml-from-mxfiles/#:~:text=The%20default%20format%20for%20saving,how%20the%20diagram%20is%20constructed))), the server decodes it (inflate from base64) to get the raw XML structure.
+The server uses the drawio file format: it reads and writes `.drawio` files (which are XML).
+If the XML content is compressed (drawio saves diagrams as compressed XML by default ([Extracting the XML from mxfiles - drawio](https://drawio-app.com/blog/extracting-the-xml-from-mxfiles/#:~:text=The%20default%20format%20for%20saving,how%20the%20diagram%20is%20constructed))), the server decodes it (inflate from base64) to get the raw XML structure.
 We then parse the XML into an internal model (using Python's `xml.etree.ElementTree`).
 The server manipulates this XML in memory for edits (adding shapes, connecting shapes, etc.), and serializes back to XML when saving.
-For simplicity, we save diagrams in uncompressed XML form (which draw.io can still open) to avoid dealing with compression on each edit.
+For simplicity, we save diagrams in uncompressed XML form (which drawio can still open) to avoid dealing with compression on each edit.

 Key implementation details:
-- **Parsing .drawio files**: If a `<diagram>` section contains compressed content, we base64-decode and decompress it (using zlib with raw deflate) and parse the XML ([Extracting the XML from mxfiles - draw.io](https://drawio-app.com/blog/extracting-the-xml-from-mxfiles/#:~:text=The%20default%20format%20for%20saving,how%20the%20diagram%20is%20constructed)).
+- **Parsing .drawio files**: If a `<diagram>` section contains compressed content, we base64-decode and decompress it (using zlib with raw deflate) and parse the XML ([Extracting the XML from mxfiles - drawio](https://drawio-app.com/blog/extracting-the-xml-from-mxfiles/#:~:text=The%20default%20format%20for%20saving,how%20the%20diagram%20is%20constructed)).
 This yields an `<mxGraphModel>` which contains all diagram cells (shapes and connectors).
 - **JSON structure**: We convert the XML graph model into a JSON structure with a hierarchy: *pages* (diagrams can have multiple pages) → *cells*.
 Each cell includes attributes like `id`, `value` (text label), `style` (defines shape or connector style), coordinates (`geometry` with x, y, width, height), and flags for `vertex` (shape) or `edge` (connector).
 - **Tools**: We define several actions (MCP *tools*) as HTTP POST endpoints:
   - `add_shape`: Add a new shape (vertex) to a diagram.